ceff-tech/ffc_api_client/README.md

           years.
 * [Enhancement] ffcAPIClient now logs both to the console and to a log file in the output folder, including the version of the package and any log messages (some R warnings and errors may not show up in the file yet)
+* [Change] The package now stops running if you have fewer than 10 years of data *after* the filters implemented in this version have run.
+It warns you, but still runs if you have fewer than 15 years of data.
+These apply whether the data source is gage data or a provided timeseries.
+To change this behavior, change the values of `fail_years_data` and `warn_years_data` on the FFCProcessor object
+* [Enhancement] You can now pass minimum and maximum dates for gage data retrieval.
+Set the values of `gage_start_date` and `gage_end_date` on the FFCProcessor object.

 ### Version 0.9.6.9
 * [Bugfix] Fixed issue preventing export of R6 Classes - FFCProcessor and USGSGage should now be available